 Daycare makes kids more likely to get college degrees

-Again, it's high-quality daycare here that counts.
-A 30-year study led by the FPG Child Development Institute at the University of North Carolina at Chapel Hill found that infants enrolled in a high-quality childcare program were four times more likely to have earned a college degree.
-They also had significantly more years of total education than their peers in a control group.
+To reiterate, the importance of providing high-quality daycare cannot be overstated.
+The FPG Child Development Institute at the University of North Carolina at Chapel Hill conducted a study that lasted for 30 years and found that infants who were enrolled in a high-quality childcare programme had a probability that was four times higher of earning a college degree later in life.
+They also had a significantly greater total amount of years spent in school when compared to their peers who were in the control group.

 Daycare makes kids more likely to postpone parenthood

 You say you want to be a grandma someday, but not for a very long time.
 The good news is that the same University of North Carolina research, known as the Abecedarian Project, discovered that children who received high-quality child care experienced a nearly two-year delay in the onset of parenthood when compared to the children in the control group.

 Daycare makes kids more likely to stay employed